 “We cleaned out some big ticket “toys” (motorcycle, jeep, etc) to clear a line of debt and put a chunk in savings.
 My husband used the profit to buy a table saw that he now earns money with doing side projects.
 All side project earnings go straight to paying off debt.
 We’re free of a car loan, 3 student loans and 2 credit cards in the last 6 months.
 Thank the Lord!!” ~ Sarah Burmeister

 “As a graduate student, I bought designer gowns at the Salvation Army and resold them at trendy consignment shops.
 Financed my education for two years.”~Mary Walker

 If the thought of starting your own home business is too overwhelming, why not instead start by cutting your everyday expenses?
 Just a few simple tweaks to the way you shop for food can result in drastic savings at the checkout line.
 Start by buying only what is on sale, then stockpile items when they are at their lowest price.
-Eat less meat (and save on the meat you do buy), plan your meals using a budget-friendly service such as eMeals, which lets you plan your menu based on what is on sale at your grocery store that week (use LWSL15OFF to save 15% on your plan), or find even more dramatic savings by learning to use coupons.
+Eat less meat (and save on the meat you do buy), plan your meals using a budget-friendly service such as eMeals, which lets you plan your menu based on what is on sale at your grocery store that week.
+(You can even try it free for two weeks!)